Ice algae: Implications of climate change

-Ice algae as a tracer for paleoclimate
+Sea ice algae as a tracer for paleoclimate

 Sea ice plays a major role in the global climate.
 Satellite observations of sea ice extent date back only until the late 1970s, and longer term observational records are sporadic and of uncertain reliability.
 While terrestrial ice paleoclimatology can be measured directly through ice cores, historical models of sea ice must rely on proxies.

 Organisms dwelling on the sea ice eventually detach from the ice and fall through the water column, particularly when the sea ice melts.
 A portion of the material that reaches the seafloor is buried before it is consumed and is thus preserved in the sedimentary record.

 There are a number of organisms whose value as proxies for the presence of sea ice has been investigated, including particular species of diatoms, dinoflagellate cysts, ostracods, and foraminifers.
 Variation in carbon and oxygen isotopes in a sediment core can also be used to make inferences about sea ice extent.
 Each proxy has advantages and disadvantages; for example, some diatom species that are unique to sea ice are very abundant in the sediment record, however, preservation efficiency can vary.